turbot/guardrails-docs/docs/guides/configuring-guardrails/update-mod/index.md

 ---
-title: Update Mod
+title: Update Mods
-sidebar_label: Update Mod
+sidebar_label: Update Mods
 ---

-# Update Mod
+# Update A Mod

 In this guide, you will:
 - Update a mod in the Guardrails workspace using the Guardrails UI.